-These non-GAAP financial measures should not be considered in isolation from, or as substitutes for, financial information prepared in accordance with GAAP.
+This non-GAAP financial measures should not be considered in isolation from, or as substitutes for, financial information prepared in accordance with GAAP.
 There are a number of limitations related to the use of these non-GAAP financial measures compared to the closest comparable GAAP measure.
 Some of these limitations are that:

-- Free Cash Flow does not reflect our future contractual commitments; - Adjusted EBITDA excludes certain recurring, non-cash charges such as depreciation of fixed assets and amortization of acquired intangible assets and, although these are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future; - Adjusted EBITDA excludes income tax benefit (expense).
+- Adjusted EBITDA excludes certain recurring, non-cash charges such as depreciation of fixed assets and amortization of acquired intangible assets and, although these are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future; - Adjusted EBITDA excludes income tax benefit (expense).